Ringling stages huge rally to topple Wayne

 After Johnson scored his second touchdown of the game in the second quarter and a missed extra point led to a 13-7 Wayne lead, Ringling was stifled offensively for its next few possessions until, with 2:24 left, he found a crease on a pass attempt and scooted for a 60-yard touchdown that allowed Ringling to take a narrow lead into intermission.

-Page 2 of 2 - The third quarter was owned by Wayne, who scored on three consecutive possessions to take a three score lead that seemingly would squeeze the life out of Ringling.
+The third quarter was owned by Wayne, who scored on three consecutive possessions to take a three score lead that seemingly would squeeze the life out of Ringling.

 But Dillon and the defense answered back.
 With starting running back Slade Stewart injured, Gandy turned to his starting tight end to carry the load.